DeadlyHunt3r/Modkit/README.md

 Export  ──►  .jar in  .minecraft/modkit/exports/
       │
       ▼
-Drop the .jar (plus Modkit) into any 1.20.1 Forge instance
+Drop the .jar (plus Modkit) into any 1.21.1 NeoForge instance
 ```

 ### Why I made the decisions I did